AdobeDocs/experience-manager-core-components.en/help/using/text.md

 To experience the Text Component as well as see examples of its configuration options as well as HTML and JSON output, visit the [Component Library](http://opensource.adobe.com/aem-core-wcm-components/library/text.html).

+### Technical Details {#technical-details}

+The latest technical documentation about the Text Component [can be found on GitHub](https://github.com/adobe/aem-core-wcm-components/blob/master/content/src/content/jcr_root/apps/core/wcm/components/text/v2/text).

+Further details about developing Core Components can be found in the [Core Components developer documentation](developing.md).

 ## The Text Component and the Rich Text Editor {#the-text-component-and-the-rich-text-editor}

 The Core Components Text Component leverages the AEM Rich Text Editor (RTE).
 The RTE provides content authors with a wide range of functionality for editing their text content.
 The RTE is very flexible in its configuration and offers a number of options.
 Further details about how the RTE can be configured can be found in the articles [Configure the Rich Text Editor](https://helpx.adobe.com/experience-manager/6-4/sites/administering/using/rich-text-editor.html) and [Configure the Rich Text Editor plug-ins](https://helpx.adobe.com/experience-manager/6-4/sites/administering/using/configure-rich-text-editor-plug-ins.html).